stickgrinder/doctrine2-spark/README.markdown

-This Spark seamlessly integrates Doctrine2 ORM in CI2.
+This Spark seamlessly integrates Doctrine2 ORM and Doctrine2 Extensions in CI2.
 Doctrine2 is a powerful ORM tool based on the DataMapper pattern that provides a database abstraction layer and an entities/document-based object-relational mapping library, together with a powerful command line tool that helps automating several different tasks.
 This spark contains both Doctrine2 library and the CLI tool, but in order to make it work you'll have to manually copy some files.
+Doctrine2 Extensions implement several Doctrine 1-like behaviors in Doctrine 2 such as Translatable, Sluggable, Tree - NestedSet, Timestampable, Loggable.

 ## Installation and configuration

+After installing this Spark, you need to download Doctrine 2 (ORM, DBAL and Common libraries) and put it in this Spark's vendors folder.
+One possible way to have all the stuff in place consists in:

+- cloning the official github repository into sparks/doctrine2/CURRENT.VERSION/vendors by typing _git clone https://github.com/doctrine/doctrine2 Doctrine_
+- updating the submodules by typing, in the sparks/doctrine2/CURRENT.VERSION folder, _git submodule update_
+- soft linking the common and dbal libraries in the proper location by typing:
+  - _ln -s /PATH/TO/YOUR/CI2/APPLICATION/sparks/doctrine2/CURRENT.VERSION/vendors/Doctrine/lib/vendor/doctrine-common /PATH/TO/YOUR/CI2/APPLICATION/sparks/doctrine2/CURRENT.VERSION/vendors/Doctrine/lib/Doctrine/Common_
+  - _ln -s /PATH/TO/YOUR/CI2/APPLICATION/sparks/doctrine2/CURRENT.VERSION/vendors/Doctrine/lib/vendor/doctrine-dbal /PATH/TO/YOUR/CI2/APPLICATION/sparks/doctrine2/CURRENT.VERSION/vendors/Doctrine/lib/Doctrine/DBAL_

+In other words, your **/PATH/TO/YOUR/CI2/APPLICATION/sparks/doctrine2/CURRENT.VERSION/vendors/Doctrine/lib/Doctrine/** folder should contain the **Common** and **DBAL** soft links (or folders if you choose to copy them somewhat differently) and the **ORM** folder.

-After installing this Spark, create a directory called `proxies` inside your `application/models` folder and make it writable:
+Then create a directory called `proxies` inside your `application/models` folder and make it writable:

     $ cd /path/to/your/ci2/installation
     $ mkdir ./application/models/proxies